-Marijuana recipes for vegans on Christmas can easily include vegan alternatives to dairy and meat such as vegan cannabutter and oil.
+Alternatives to dairy and meat such as vegan cannabutter and oil make it easy to please vegan guests looking to enjoy a good buzz.
 This holiday season, invite your vegan guests to an unforgettable meal full of various vegan soups, salads, desserts, and more they’ll love.
-If you’re looking to round out your Christmas meal offerings, check out these four vegan-friendly marijuana recipes.
+If you’re looking to round out your Christmas meal offerings, check out these four vegan-friendly cannabis-infused recipes.

 Pumpkin Spiced Pancakes

 Wake up to the smell of fresh and sweet pumpkin spice pancakes infused with marijuana.
 These pumpkin spiced pancakes set the tone for the rest of the special and festive day.
 Christmas morning never felt so good with this vegan marijuana recipe from Herb.

 - 1 teaspoon baking soda

 - 1 teaspoon pumpkin pie spice

 - ¼ teaspoon cinnamon